CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 ‎

-Investing in 1st place is a safer strategy, but investing in 2nd place can be more profitable.
+You don't need to invest in the industry leader.
+If you want to be safe, go ahead and buy to S&P 500 too.

-Rocket Lab is starting from a much lower base than SpaceX. $2B vs $150B market caps.
-This means Rocket Lab's valuation may grow more than SpaceX's.
-Also, Rocket Lab is public.
+To illustrate this point, Rocket Lab is starting from a much lower base than SpaceX. $2B vs $150B market caps.
+Easier to compound at a lower base.
+I'd bet that Rocket Lab's launch business will compound more than SpaceX's in the next 10 years.
+4x vs. 7x in 2031 in my Models.

 Comma AI is worth ~$100M, Tesla is worth ~$800B.
 Comma will hopefully never "sell out to the bankers" so good luck investing in them.

-This is the largest difference between predicting industries and investing in companies.
-When predicting industries and companies you are extrapolating progress out into the future.
-When investing in companies there is the added variable of share price.
+Ease of investment is also a concern.
+Rocket Lab and Tesla are public.

 ‎